We respect your privacy.

 Moving to Los Angeles: Your Relocation Guide

-Taxes here in the US are a pretty big deal.
-You have to pay your fair share in order to keep the country running and its many national systems intact.
+The US tax system is more complex than you might think.
+You have to pay your fair share to keep the country running and its many national systems intact.
 At the gist of it, the country imposes three main categories of taxes.
-The first, and one that you'll have to pay for, is the tax on income.
-More often than not, your employer/company will probably already deduct this contribution from your paycheck before they pay it to you.
-Second, there are the taxes on property, which deals with homes and commercial buildings in your name.
+The first, and one that you'll have to pay for, is your income tax.
+More often than not, your employer/company will already deduct this contribution from your paycheck before they pay it to you.
+Second, there are the property taxes, which deal with homes and commercial buildings in your name.
 And third, there's the VAT on goods & services.

 Moving to Los Angeles: Your Relocation Guide